Bruce Dice Mineralogical Museum

 Through the years Dice has worked to improve the variety and quality of minerals in the collection.
 Recent purchases included a suite of stunning fluorescent specimens from Franklin, New Jersey.

 Nevertheless, he felt something was missing: “I decided it was time to share … so [the collection] went to the love of my life — Calvin College.”
 A short time later, his mineral collection was delivered to professional museum staff for mounting, photographing, appraisal and documentation.
-Back at Calvin College, faculty, staff, and students were enthusiastic when construction broke ground in March of 2012.
+Back at Calvin, faculty, staff, and students were enthusiastic when construction broke ground in March of 2012.
 A new addition to North Hall was erected, and over 300 mineral, meteorite, and fossil specimens were relocated to their new home on Calvin’s campus.

-Both Dice and those at Calvin College agree that the collection is a magnificent way to marvel at God’s creation.
+Both Dice and those at Calvin University agree that the collection is a magnificent way to marvel at God’s creation.
 With time, the museum will continue to change as new specimens are displayed from acquisitions and storage, thereby offering fresh displays of God’s handiwork to be enjoyed time and again.

 unique mineral and fossil specimens